 - Groveland Flea Market Memorial Day till the end of Sept or longer depending on weather from Friday Evening 3pm to 6:00pm Saturday Mornings 8:00am to 1:00pm at Mary Laveroni Community Park.
 For more information call 209-878-3040

 - Fathers Day Fly-In at the Columbia Airport Displays of antique, classic and experimental air craft.
-Not only do the father’s enjoy the event, the fly-in has several activities for young future pilots as well.
-Most memorable: a race between a race car and an airplane, the popular flour bombing (pilots drop a paper bag of four at a target from 100 feet) In the past there has been a pancake breakfast and tri-tip dinner.
+Not only do the father’s enjoy the event, the fly-in has several activities for young future pilots, a race between a race car and an airplane, the popular flour bombing (pilots drop a paper bag of four at a target from 100 feet) pancake breakfast and tri-tip dinner.

 - Movies in the Pines- Twain Harte Presented by Twain Harte Chamber of Commerce every Friday night, during the summer months.
 Located on the Rotary Stage at Eproson Park, movies start at dusk.
 Bring chairs and blankets, mosquito repellent and a jacket.
 Movie is free, candy and popcorn can be purchased.
 Website

 - Strawberry Music Festival The Strawberry Music Festival takes place at Camp Mather two times each year, over the Memorial and Labor Day weekends.
-The festival features a wide range of musical acts representing many different musical genres including americana, bluegrass, swing, rock, blues and gospel.
-You will find a list of the acts for the current year’s festivals at Website
+Moved, due to the Rim Fire, it is unknown when the event will return.

-- Tuolumne Lumber Jubilee In the town of Tuolumne, celebrate the logging industry with contests, games, carnival, crafts, fair, parade, arm wrestling, loggers´ tug-of-war and queen coronation. call (209) 928-3848 Website
+- Tuolumne Lumber Jubilee In the town of Tuolumne, celebrate the logging industry with contests, games, carnival, crafts, fair, parade, arm wrestling, loggers’ tug-of-war and queen coronation.

-- The Mother Lode Fair Four days at the Mother Lode Fairgrounds.
-Lots of exhibits, handiwork, and a different grandstand show each day.
 Website

-- Fourth of July Celebrations At Ironstone, they claim to be “The most impressive fireworks display around!” but Lake Don Pedro, puts on an equally magnificent display.
-Ironstone has live music, plenty of great food and drink and fun activities for the whole family.
+- The Mother Lode Fair at the Mother Lode Fairgrounds.
+Lots of exhibits, carnival rides, handiwork, and a different grandstand show each day.
 Website

+- Fourth of July Celebrations At Ironstone, they claim to be “The most impressive fireworks display around!” but Lake Don Pedro, puts on an equally magnificent display. (but Don Pedro was canceled in 2014 due to drought)

-- Sierra Nevada Logging Jamboree Come to the Friends of the Logging Museum’s Annual Logging Jamboree At White Pines Lake near Arnold.
-There will be activities for everyone ranging from axe throwing and log sawing for the adults to a variety of things for the kids.
-Call 728-1407 for more information.
+- Sierra Nevada Logging Jamboree the Friends of the Logging Museum host this event at White Pines Lake near Arnold.
+Activities for everyone ranging from axe throwing and log sawing for the adults to a variety of things for the kids.
 Website

 - Bear Valley Triathlon Sunday, the day before Labor Day, Bear Valley Triathlon is a 600 yard swim, 10.5 mile bike, 3.4 mile run.
 The course is hilly but incredibly scenic.
 Wet suits allowed but are not necessary.